Best Webflow Portfolio Examples in 2026: 10 Sites Worth Studying

 Why you should build a portfolio

 Imagine a scenario where you are trying to find the best photographer in town for your wedding.
-Maybe you run a business a need a new website to showcase and sell your products.
+Maybe you run a business and need a new website to showcase and sell your products.
 There is a high chance you would look for a professional that can showcase their past work and customer success stories.

 An online portfolio plays a crucial role in showcasing your talent on the web.
 It serves as an extension of your resume and highlights samples of your best work and achievements.
-A portfolio will help you build trust from your potential leads and open new doors of opportunities.
+A portfolio will help you build trust from your potential leads and open new doors of opportunity.
+If you are currently on track with one of the following career paths, creating a portfolio is a good idea:

 • Web designer